-5 steps to make PR measurement more impressive than impressions
+5 steps to make PR measurement more impressive

 The most effective PR pros agree measurement is more than impressions, and yet clients and leadership keep requesting those numbers anyway.
 Here’s what to do instead.

 The other day, a friend who works in-house mentioned that her agency recommended disregarding industry measurement benchmarks in favour of comparing post metrics against prior post performance for similar milestones or campaigns.
 An agency veteran herself, she knew that didn’t seem quite right, and asked for a second opinion.

 Here’s the thing – industry benchmarks, competitive comparisons and even your own company’s progress against itself, doesn’t matter if it’s outside the context of the campaign’s goals.We’re not talking about randomly set key performance indicator (KPI) targets i.e. likes, shares, coverage volume, etc. Goals should never be KPIs, they should focus on a specific perceptual or behavioural change amongst a target audience to advance a business objective.

 Ten years ago, this type of measurement would have been pretty tricky due to the paucity of data and the expense to acquire it, but now data – especially social media data – is super cheap.
 Furthermore, there’s more affordable ways (even for those on a shoe string budget) to survey your target audience to capture a baseline to measure against.